-The Doctor along with an Amy and Rory who are headed for divorce are kidnapped by the Daleks.
+The Doctor, along with Amy and Rory who are headed for divorce, are kidnapped by the Daleks.
 They find themselves before the Dalek Parliament and the Doctor is quite surprised when he ...

 See full summary »